Isola di San Michele

 The Island of San Michele (isola di San Michele, [ˈiːzola di sam miˈkɛːle]; ìxoła de San Michièl) is an island in the Venetian Lagoon, Veneto, northern Italy.
+The island contains San Michele in Isola, a Roman Catholic church, as well as the San Michele Cemetery, Venice’s principal cemetery.
 It is associated with the sestiere of Cannaregio, from which it lies a short distance northeast.